What is a Chromebook?

 The device has been damaged, how do we get it fixed?

 If the device is an ACER Chromebook, it can be sent directly to ACER for repairs.
-They do collect and deliver via courier.
-If it is a factory fault, and still under warranty (1-year standard, can be extended) the repair will be free.
+If it is a factory fault, and still under warranty (3-year standard, can be extended) the repair will be free.
 Any damage due to negligence or dropping of the device is not covered by the warranty, and a quote will be sent for repair costs.
 All costs are the responsibility of the parent.
-ACER can be contacted at 0871513400 to book for repairs.
+ACER can be contacted at 0871513400 to book repairs.

 Who is the owner of the device?

 The Chromebook is, and always will be the property of the learner and parent.
 The device will leave with the child when they leave school.
 However, the school email account is the property of Glenanda Primary School.
-This means that, when the learner leaves the school at either the end of Grade 7 or to go to a different school, the device will be removed from our system, as well as the email address and software with Ebooks, will also be removed.
+This means that, when the learner leaves the school at either the end of Grade 7 or to go to a different school, the device will be removed from our system, as well as the email address and software with Ebooks, as well as the CEU, which is connected to the School's domain and cannot be reused.
 The school reserves the right to disable or block any features or content as long as the learner is logged in with the Glenanda email account.

 When do we need to purchase the device?

 The device can be purchased at any time, but stocks are limited as many schools are purchasing for next year.
-To ensure that the device is delivered by the beginning of next year, purchases will need to be completed before 21 December.
+To ensure that the device is delivered by the beginning of next year, please make use of the purchase windows as tabled on the store website.